LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 .. warning::

-   The actual module code should be loaded prior to compilation of Logtalk that uses it.
-In particular, programmers should not expect that the module be auto-loaded (when using backend Prolog compilers supporting an autoloading mechanism).
+   The actual module code must be loaded prior to compilation of Logtalk source code that uses it.
+In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an autoloading mechanism).

 Calls to module meta-predicates may require providing a missing meta-predicate template or overriding an existing meta-predicate